Zarkopafilis/go-adventures/posts/gorilla-csrf-explained.md

 ```
 ...which we are probably going to discuss in a different blog post.

-No, upon each request )()()()(,
-an attempt is being made to extract the token from the session cookie.
+Now, upon each request, an attempt is being made to extract the token from the session cookie.
 If the token is absent (or the cookie is), a new one will be generated, but the current request is going to return 403 Forbidden.
 Supposing the operation was completed successfully, this extracted token is the __real__ csrf token.
 The next step would be to check the headers for the __X-CSRF-Token__.
-That token should be unmasked (XOR'd) and then compared to our previously extracted csrf token.
+That token is masked by XORing a one-time-pad and the base csrf toke.
+It should be unmasked and then compared to our previously extracted csrf token. (<-- That one time pad protects from Breach as well, because in order for someone to perform a breach attack, he would need to send quite a lot of requests)

 There's other magic going on towards the bottom of the function:
 ```golang